Celebrating Independent Bookstore Day 2019: How much do local, independent bookstores make?

 Make sure you’re taking advantage of peak seasons like new years, back to school, and the holidays.
 Look for special events like Independent Bookstore Day that you can use to generate excitement about supporting a local bookseller.
 And, finally, try investigating a business insights software solution so you can get smarter about your customers and their impact on your business.
 Sign up for a free demo to see how Womply can help you stop guessing and start knowing exactly how your business stacks up to the competition.

 Did you enjoy “Celebrating Independent Bookstore Day 2019: How much do local, independent bookstores make?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement